vanjoe/ORCA/README.md

 Sample Systems
 --------------

-We have provided multiple sample projects across different vendor platforms in the systems/ subdirectory.
+We have sample projects for different vendor platforms in the systems/ subdirectory.

 The zedboard directory contains a Xilinx Vivado sample project that targets the Zeboard development board using the Zynq-7000 XC7Z020-CLG484-1 SoC.

 The de2-115 directory contains a Intel QSYS/Quartus project that targets the DE2-115 (found in the TPad or Veek development systems).

-The ice40ultra directory contains a Lattice iCEcube2 project that targets the iCE5LP4K chip.

 In addition to these example system we provide a system (in the sim directory) for use in debug and automated tests using Modelsim.
 We use Intel QSYS to help